leonw00/leonw00/README.md

 ### 👋 Hi there, I'm Leo!

-I'm a passionate developer 👨🏻‍💻 and a Computer Science Honors (Co-op) Student 🎓 at the University of Manitoba.
-I am currently working at Wawanesa as an Application Developer.
+I'm a passionate developer 👨🏻‍💻 graduating Computer Science Honors (Co-op) from the University of Manitoba.
+I am currently working at QDoc as a Software Developer.

 ### Information about me:
 * 🔭 I'm currently tweaking around with Vector Databases and Machine Learning Models 👀